-After almost five years of virtual isolation, Reef was allowed to start school in March last year –a dream that his parents never thought would come true.
-He attends Symmes Elementary School, and is in a small mainstream kindergarten class, with an aide constantly at his side.
+After almost five years of virtual isolation, Reef was allowed to start school in March 2016 –a dream that his parents never thought would come true.
+He attended Symmes Elementary School, and was in a small mainstream kindergarten class, with an aide constantly at his side.
 He loves school, and always tries his best, but due to his lack of speech he does find it difficult to cope with many of the activities.
 He wears a hearing aid and is being taught to use a speech machine to make his “voice” heard.
-The school principal is very supportive, and sent out letters to the parents of the children in his class ahead of time, so that they would be prepared for his “different” appearance and small stature.
-The love shown by both staff and pupils has been overwhelming, and Reef clearly loves all the interaction.
+The school principal was very supportive and sent out letters to the parents of the children in his class ahead of time, so that they would be prepared for his “different” appearance and small stature.
+The love shown by both staff and pupils was overwhelming, and Reef loves all the interaction.

-He has severe pronation of his feet, and is almost almost walking on his ankle on one side.
+Reef has severe pronation of his feet and is almost walking on his ankle on one side.
 The toes on his feet are also growing abnormally in his effort to balance while walking, and it is now impossible for him to walk long distances.
-Thanks to a huge fundraising effort by Kids First sports centre in Cincinnati, Reef has recently received a custom-built power wheelchair, which has made a tremendous difference to his quality of life.
-This will help prevent further damage to his legs, and enables him to move easily on outings.
+Thanks to a huge fundraising effort by Kids First sports centre in Cincinnati, Reef received a custom-built power wheelchair, which has made a tremendous difference to his quality of life.
+This will help prevent further damage to his legs and enables him to move easily on outings.

-Please browse through this site and experience with his parents some of the heartache they have endured.
 If you are able to help financially, even with a small amount, the family and one very special little boy will be eternally grateful.
 Paypal donations can be sent to firstname.lastname@example.org and his South African bank account details can be found at www.savebabyreef.com/donate.

 Be warned: little Reef will creep into your heart!